WBBM-FM: Morning shows

 B96's longtime morning program was the "Eddie & JoBo" morning zoo show.
 Joe Colborn (air name "Bohannon") first signed on at B96 in 1984 hosting evenings as "JoBo In Chicago".
 Ed Volkman started at B96 in 1986 hosting morning drive along with Karen Hand and Mike Elston.
 When Elston left B96 in 1988, Bohannon was moved to mornings along with Volkman and Hand, launching the "Eddie & JoBo" show.
-Outside of a three-year period between 1994 and 1997, morning show ran for two decades but was canceled on November 21, 2008.
+Outside of a three-year period between 1994 and 1997, the morning show ran for two decades until it was canceled on November 21, 2008.

 On January 5, 2009, Julian Nieh and Jamar "J. Niice" McNeil started a new morning show, "J. Niice & Julian on the Radio".
 The two were previously together at iHeartMedia's WIHT in Washington, D.C.
 Nieh stayed with the show until December 2012.
 The show continued as "The J Show", with J. Niice as the host alongside Showbiz Shelly and Gabe.

 J. Niice left in March 2018 and in April, B96 debuted "DreX & Nina" with Gabe Ramirez still being kept on.
 DreX left B96 in February 2019 and the show became "Gabe and Nina in the Morning", hosted by Gabe Ramirez and Nina Hajian.
 In September 2021, Hajian left the station, with Ramirez continuing to host the show, which was renamed "B96 Mornings".

 In April 2022, 'The Morning Mess', hosted by Joey 'Nachoo' Rodriguez, Aneesh, Jeana and Karla, moved from Phoenix sister station KALV-FM to host mornings on WBBM-FM.
 In February 2024, 'The Morning Mess' would come to an end, as Rodriguez would return to KALV-FM, Jeana moved to middays, and Aneesh left the station; Karla remained in mornings.
 Later that month, John Moug, formerly of KPLZ Seattle, would join the station for mornings.